Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

        ![Soxbox Visit History Export](readme/2.1soxbox_visithistoryexport.png)
     2) Select the preset "city and county grant address v3", then select the dates you wish to export.
 For example, if you've already processed all the addresses up to but not including February 1, but you want to process addresses from February 1 to 29, select Visit On dates starting on February 1 and ending on February 29.
 Click "Export" and save the CSV file
        ![city and county grant address v3 preset and date selection](readme/2.2soxbox_preset.png)
-2) Open the exported CSV file.
-Filter by tracking method or service for the visit data that you want to report on.
-Select all data except for the header (click on Row 2 to select, then press Shift-End-Down).
-Ctrl-C to copy.
+2) Open the exported CSV file. **Filter by tracking method or service for the visit data that you want to report on.** Select all data **except for the header** (Click on B1, hold Shift and click on the last cell with data in Row B, then hold Shift and End and press Down Arrow once.
+Ctrl-C to copy.)
     * If you forget to import an extra tracking method, you can repeat this step but filter on only the extra tracking method.
     * If you accidentally imported an extra tracking method, you can click "Delete All Visit Data" in the "Addresses" sheet in the XLSM file to delete all tracking methods, and then reimport only the tracking methods you wish to report on.
     ![Filter exported CSV by tracking method](readme/2.3exportedcsvfilter.png)